yaozhiwang/chatgpt-sugar/README.md

 </div>

-ChatGPT Sugar is a Chrome extension designed to enrich your daily interactions with ChatGPT.
+ChatGPT Sugar is a browser extension designed to enrich your daily interactions with ChatGPT.
 It's a collection of subtle and delightful tools, seamlessly integrated into your ChatGPT experience.